Code-Institute-Submissions/artontray-PROJECT1/README.md

 ## Lighthouse
 The site was also tested using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome Developer Tools to test each of the pages for:
-* Performance - How the page performs whilst loading.
+* Performance - How the page performs while loading.
 * Accessibility - Is the site acccessible for all users and how can it be improved.
 * Best Practices - Site conforms to industry best practices.
 * SEO - Search engine optimisation.
 Is the site optimised for search engine result rankings.